ansys/pyprimemesh/doc/source/user_guide/connections.rst

 ***********

 ==================
-Zonelet Connection
+Zonelet connection
 ==================

-Connect operations helps you create a watertight, fully connected, surface mesh for successful volume mesh generation.
-Connect operation conformally connects multiple watertight volumes providing shared zonelets (and therefore connected volume mesh) between them.
+Connect operations help you to create a watertight, fully connected surface mesh for successful volume mesh generation.
+Connect operations conformally connect multiple watertight volumes providing shared zonelets (and therefore connected volume mesh) between them.
 The :class:`Connect <ansys.meshing.prime.Connect>` class allows you to connect the face zonelets in a part, volume, or model using various connect algorithms.

-The three major operations for Zonelet Connection are Intersect, Stitch and Join.
+There are three major operations for zonelet connections:

- - The :func:`Connect.intersect_face_zonelets() <ansys.meshing.prime.Connect.intersect_face_zonelets>` function allows you to intersect the face zonelets of the part along the intersecting faces.
+ - The :func:`Connect.intersect_face_zonelets() <ansys.meshing.prime.Connect.intersect_face_zonelets>` method allows you
+   to intersect the face zonelets of the part along the intersecting faces.

- - The :func:`Connect.stitch_face_zonelets() <ansys.meshing.prime.Connect.stitch_face_zonelets>` function allows you to stitch a set of face zonelets to another set of face zonelets along the boundary of zonelets.
+ - The :func:`Connect.stitch_face_zonelets() <ansys.meshing.prime.Connect.stitch_face_zonelets>` method allows you to
+   stitch a set of face zonelets to another set of face zonelets along the boundary of zonelets.

- - The :func:`Connect.join_face_zonelets() <ansys.meshing.prime.Connect.join_face_zonelets>` function allows you to join a set of face zonelets to another set of face zonelets along the overlapping faces.
+ - The :func:`Connect.join_face_zonelets() <ansys.meshing.prime.Connect.join_face_zonelets>` method allows you to join
+   a set of face zonelets to another set of face zonelets along the overlapping faces.

 .. note::
-    Connect operations support only computational mesh ( That is, mesh with reasonable size changes and quality).
-Faceted geometry (That is, STL-like mesh which can have extreme size changes and many sliver elements) is not supported.
+    Connect operations support only computational mesh, which is mesh with reasonable size changes and quality.
+    Faceted geometry, which is STL-like mesh that can have extreme size changes and many sliver elements, is not supported.

-The following example shows you the procedure to:
+The following example shows how to perform these steps:

-* Import model and remove geometry topology from each part
+* Import model and remove geometry topology from each part.
-* Merge parts and check surface mesh connectivity
+* Merge parts and check surface mesh connectivity.
-* Perform Join or Intersect operation on face zonelets
+* Perform the join or intersect operation on face zonelets.

-Import the  model and delete topo-geom entities of part.
+Import the model and delete topo-geometric entities from each part:

 .. code:: python